- 29

 - Copy Link

-With two family campgrounds, Paso Picacho and Green Valley, there are plenty of open sites for camping.
-Green Valley has small seasonal waterfalls that are fun to splash around, while Picacho is situated in a good location because of its access to the area’s hiking trails.
+Camping: The park features several campgrounds, including Paso Picacho, Green Valley, and the more rustic Oakzanita Springs.
+Tent and RV camping are available.
+Green Valley has small seasonal waterfalls that are fun to splash around in, while Picacho is in a good location because it offers access to the area’s hiking trails.

 Cuyamaca Rancho State Park Getting There

-It is located at 12551 Highway 79, Descanso, CA 92016.
-Cuyamaca Rancho State Park is about 30-40 minutes east of San Diego.
-Take the 5 or 15 freeways, then proceed onto the eight freeway east until you get to Highway 79, following the signs for Cuyamaca Rancho State Park.
+The park is located at 12551 Highway 79, Descanso, CA 92016.
+Cuyamaca Rancho State Park is approximately 30 to 40 minutes east of San Diego.
+To reach the park, take the 5 or 15 freeways, then continue on the eight freeway east until you reach Highway 79.
+Follow the signs for Cuyamaca Rancho State Park.
+Visit the park website for current conditions.

 - Like